CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 As an example you can check:
-* a [Video](https://asciinema.org/a/mmCBfBdCFfcYCRBuTSe3kjCFs) in which Bob sends an ecrypted message to Alice
+* a [Video](https://asciinema.org/a/mmCBfBdCFfcYCRBuTSe3kjCFs) in which Bob sends an encrypted message to Alice

   1.the message is encrypoted by Bob, using is own private key and Alice public key 1.the message is then decrypted by Alice using Alice private key

-* a [Video](https://asciinema.org/a/y23ZPc6uQ9YBkts1gPZHjvfWT) in which Me and You exchange an ecrypted text file
+* a [Video](https://asciinema.org/a/y23ZPc6uQ9YBkts1gPZHjvfWT) in which Me and You exchange an encrypted text file

    1.the file is encrypted by Me using my private key and your public key 1.the file is then decrypted by you, using your private key